 The Sexton Family

-Tim and Libby started their careers training together at Westminster Hotel School in London.
-In 2014 Tim retired after 34 years as head of catering operations at Spotless Group.
-Tim has extensive experience in large scale hospitality venues, events and function centres such as the MCG and ZINC at Federation Square.
-Libby retired from the travel industry in 2014, after a long career in international hotels, retail and wholesale travel.
+Tim and Libby started their hospitality careers together in 1974 at Westminster Hotel School in London.
+In 2014 Tim retired after 34 years as head of food service operations at Spotless Group, including responsibility for large scale Australian and New Zealand venues and events such as the MCG and Sydney 2000 Games catering.
+Libby also retired in 2014 from the travel industry, after a long career in international hotels, retail and wholesale travel.

 James Sexton – Winemaker